awsdocs/amazon-s3-userguide/doc_source/cloudtrail-logging-s3-info.md

 In addition to these API operations, you can also use the [OPTIONS object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTOPTIONSobject.html) object\-level action\.
-This action is treated like a bucket\-level action in CloudTrail logging because the action checks the cors configuration of a bucket\.
+This action is treated like a bucket\-level action in CloudTrail logging because the action checks the CORS configuration of a bucket\.

 ## Amazon S3 object\-level actions tracked by AWS CloudTrail logging<a name="cloudtrail-object-level-tracking"></a>